-Vehicles equipped with front passenger seat weight sensors are also equipped with a front passenger air bag deactivation indicator light is also equipped (page 2-33).
+Your vehicle is also equipped with the front passenger air bag deactivation indicator light (page 2-33).
 These sensors are located under both of the front passenger seat rails.
 These sensors determine the total seated weight on the front passenger seat.
 The sensors are also designed to prevent the front passenger front and side air bags and seat belt pretensioner system from deploying if the total seated weight is less than approximately 30 kg (66 lb).